Order continuity and regularity on vector lattices and on lattices of continuous functions: Introduction

 In Section \ref{p} we recall the basic concepts from the vector lattice theory, in particular various notions of subspaces of a vector lattice.
 Section \ref{d} is devoted to order continuity of a vector lattice homomorphism.
 We show that a continuous homomorphism between Banach lattices is order continuous provided that its restriction to a dense regular sublattice is order continuous (Theorem \ref{choc}).
-We also state and partially prove our main theorem in this section.
-As a consequence we obtain characterizations of regular sublattices (Corollaries \ref{reg}) and show that a closure of a regular sublattice of a Banach lattice is regular (Corollary \ref{nreg}).
+In this section we also state and partially prove our main theorem.
+As a consequence we obtain characterizations of regular sublattices (Corollary \ref{reg}) and show that a closure of a regular sublattice of a Banach lattice is regular (Corollary \ref{nreg}).

 In Section \ref{x} we gather some standard facts about $\Co\left(X\right)$ and present them in the form adapted for the needs of this investigation.
 Section \ref{s} is dedicated to sublattices of $\Co\left(X\right)$, where in particular we show that if $X$ is locally compact, then a closure of a regular sublattice of $\Co\left(X\right)$ is regular (Theorem \ref{sublo}).
-In Section \ref{m} we discuss various classes of continuous maps that will show up in Section \ref{c}, which is dedicated to order continuity of the composition operators.
-The obtained characterization enables us to complete the proof of Theorem \ref{hoc}, as well as produce examples (examples \ref{inte}, and \ref{intero}) of closed regular (order dense) sublattices of a Banach lattice whose intersection is not regular (order dense).
+In Section \ref{m} we discuss various classes of continuous maps that will be essential in Section \ref{c}, which is dedicated to order continuity of the composition operators.
+More specifically, Theorem \ref{com} relates some vector lattice properties of a composition operator (including order continuity) with topological properties of its symbol.
+This enables us to complete the proof of Theorem \ref{hoc}, as well as produce examples (examples \ref{inte}, and \ref{intero}) of closed regular (order dense) sublattices of a Banach lattice whose intersection is not regular (order dense).